CSA Pick-Up Questions

 Complete and submit the on-line CSA Hold Form letting us know that we should set aside your share for later pick-up.
-Submit the form by 5:30pm on Wednesday and it will be packed up for you to pick-up by noon on Thursday.
+Submit the form by 5:00pm on Wednesday and it will be packed up for you to pick-up before 6:30pm on Friday.
 Alternatively, you could ask a friend to pick up your share for you.

 CSA Produce and Share Questions